Juliette-De/Man-City-Hackathon/README.md

 ## Features

 This application offers the following three features, each on one page:
 - The "↔️ Substitutions Suggestions" page features a substitution recommendation system based on StatsBomb's On-Ball Values.
-Every minute a model tests different combinations of possible substitutions and brings out those that would be the most profitable.
+Every minute, a model tests different combinations of possible substitutions and brings out those that would be the most profitable.
   - On the one hand, it makes it possible to identify the players who are underperforming during the game;
   - On the other hand, it suggests a potential substitute - based on her past performances and the context of the game.
 - The "📈 All players" page offers an overview of the performance of all players on the pitch